2 ways to manage user permissions in SharePoint Online quickly

 ShareGate’s Permissions Matrix Report: An answer to permission management problems in SharePoint

-Permissions not only need to be managed but also audited regularly to maintain an ongoing standard of high-level security for your organization’s data.
+Permissions must be managed efficiently and regularly audited to maintain an ongoing compliance standard of high-level security for your organization’s data.

 ShareGate offers a built-in Permissions Matrix Report, which covers all those bases.
 Think of it as your all-knowing personal security assistant.